odh-labs/ml-workshop/docs/lab1-data-engineering.md

 <img src="./images/lab1-data-engineering/image28.png " alt="drawing" width="900"/>

 OpenShift launches a new browser tab for Jupyterhub and prompts you for a username and password.

-11. Enter the same credentials your instructor gave you to log into
+11. Enter the same credentials your instructor gave you to log into OpenShift\
-    > OpenSHift\
-    > OpenShift prompts you to authorise Jupyterhub to access your
+    OpenShift prompts you to authorise Jupyterhub to access your account credentials
-    > account credentials

 <img src="./images/lab1-data-engineering/image21.png " alt="drawing" width="900"/>